pnp/List-Formatting/column-samples/number-level-bar/README.md

 ## View requirements

-This format can be applied to any peson column.
-Shown above on the default Created By column.
+This format can be applied to any number column.
+It expects the values to be percents (0-1) but the format could be adjusted for custom ranges by changing the expressions.

 ## Sample